|

 be costing US$10 a gallon by 2009.

-place environmental considerations at the forefront, the R1e also has strong
+technology place environmental considerations at the forefront, the R1e

-sporting pretensions, with the ICE R1 on sale in Japan apparently highly
+also has strong sporting pretensions, with the ICE R1 on sale in Japan

-regarded for its go-kart-like handlking and spirited performance from its
+apparently highly regarded for its go-kart-like handlking and spirited

 Subaru plans to debut a hybrid version of the Legacy with a turbocharged